-Applicants from outside the United States should apply at least three to four months before the quarter starts.
+Antioch University Seattle values student diversity, and welcomes applications from qualified international candidates.
+Applicants from outside the United States should apply at least three to four months before the quarter starts to allow time to process all required paperwork.
 Contact Us for more information.

-- Test of English as a Foreign Langueage (TOEFL)
+- ETS Test of English as a Foreign Language (TOEFL)

 - To find a TOEFL testing center in your country, contact the U.S. Embassy, U.S. Consulate or U.S. Information Service in your country.